KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+8. Recommendation: Found `require("http")` in file `node_helper.js`: Replace "http" by "node:http".
+9. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
-9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-10. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-SolarEdge by bertieuk](https://github.com/bertieuk/MMM-SolarEdge)